neRIccardo/MovieMore/README.md

 | Registered User      | marco.rossi93 - giulia.bianchi21 - luca_espo89 - fran.romano88 - 	matteo.conti77   | progettocinema |
 | Guest                | /                                                                                   | /              |

 Each time setup.py is run, a different situation is created.
 The Db will be completely deleted and repopulated.
-The users remain the same but the projections and purchases/bookings will change.
+The users remain the same but the projections and purchases/bookings will change (only non-administrator users have bookings)